AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/config-dm.md

 #### Customizing asset filters for replication {#customizing-asset-filters-for-replication}

-1. In Experience Manager as a Cloud Service, tap the Experience Manager as a Cloud Service logo to access the global navigation console and tap the **[!UICONTROL Tools > General > CRXDE Lite]**.
+1. In Experience Manager as a Cloud Service, select the Experience Manager as a Cloud Service logo to access the global navigation console and select the **[!UICONTROL Tools > General > CRXDE Lite]**.
 1. In the left folder tree, navigate to `/etc/replication/agents.author/publish/jcr:content/damRenditionFilters` to review the filters.

    ![chlimage_1-17](assets/chlimage_1-2.png)